 While the demographics are diverse, there are core groups that share clusters of expectations that are important for insurers to consider:

 - Digital Natives: Today’s customers are comfortable with technology, expect seamless digital experiences, and prefer online experiences for product information, purchasing, and the management of their life insurance policies.
+In fact, according to LIMRA's 2023 Fact Sheet, 2023 was the first year that consumers said they would prefer to shop and purchase life insurance online versus via in-person meetings.
 These customers will expect that they can easily learn about products online and that policy approval, fulfillment, and servicing can be completed online entirely.
 They expect transparency in the approval process.
 They favor low-impact underwriting with few medical interventions.
 These customers want to be able to deal with an advisor as needed‒ preferring direct phone conversations or online meetings to chat-bots and long hold lines.
 Increased use of APIs to connect digital solutions along the policy life-cycle will enable carriers to accelerate customer-facing processes.

 - Personalization seekers: Customers expect more personalized life insurance options as advancements in technology and data analytics continue to reshape the industry.
 Future customers will require tailored insurance solutions that cater to their specific needs, preferences, and life stages.
 They will expect their life insurance coverage to evolve with them as they age and circumstances change.
 For insurers, this means developing new approaches, such as usage-based insurance, personalized underwriting and dynamic pricing.